great-expectations/great_expectations/docs/guides/miscellaneous/migration_guide.md

 </TabItem>
 </Tabs>

-As you might expect, migrating configurations that contain connections to the cloud or databases have additional complexities (like credentials) that are specific to each situation.
-Fortunately, the how-to-guides contain many other examples of V3 configurations that can be used in your situation.
-Please check out our documentation on [Connecting to your Data](/docs/guides/connecting_to_your_data/index).
+Migrating configurations that contain connections to the cloud or databases have additional complexities like credentials that are specific to each instance.
+The how-to-guides for Great Expectations contain numerous examples of V3 configurations that can be used for these various situation.
+Please check out our documentation on [Connecting to your Data](/docs/guides/connecting_to_your_data/index) for examples on V3-style Datasource configurations that will suit your needs.

 ### Manually Migrate V2 Checkpoints to V3 Checkpoints

-As of Great Expectations version 0.13.7, we introduced improved the Checkpoints feature.
-One feature is that the use of Validation Operators, which were reference in the `great_expectations.yml` file by the checkpoint, have been combined into the checkpoint configuration itself.
-As a result, the mingration to using this new.
+In Great Expectations version 0.13.7, we introduced an improved Checkpoints feature which deprecated Validation Operators.
+Instead of the Checkpoint refering to Validation Operators that were in the `great_expectations.yml` file, they were combined into the Checkpoint configuration itself as part of the `action_list`.
+In addition, the V3 Checkpoints utilize the `BatchRequest`, which take advantage of the `DataConnectors` and `ExecutionEngine` that are features of the V3-style Datasource.
+To perform the migration, please refer to the example below:

 <Tabs
   groupId="v2-v3-checkpoint"